- Spots on the tongue that do not go away with good oral hygiene should be checked by a dentist.

 1. Poor oral hygiene

-Poor oral hygiene can lead to the appearance of dark or white spots in the mouth.
-This is usually accompanied by a bad breath and the formation of bacterial plaque along the teeth and gums.
+Poor oral hygiene can cause dark or white spots to appear in the mouth, often along with bad breath and a buildup of bacterial plaque on the teeth and gums.

 2. Geographic tongue

-What to do: If you experience, geographic tongue, you should see a dentist for treatment.
-The doctor may prescribe analgesics, anti-inflammatories, corticosteroids, mouthwashes or anesthetic ointments.
-Treatment is aimed at relieving symptoms, and should be combined with diet changes that eliminate any foods that may trigger worsening.
+What to do: If you notice signs of geographic tongue, you should see a dentist for evaluation and treatment.
+The dentist may recommend analgesics, anti-inflammatories, corticosteroids, mouthwashes, or anesthetic ointments.

 3. Burns

-Eating very spicy or hot foods can burn your tongue, which can lead to red spots on your tongue.
-Burns can also cause mild swelling, soreness and sensitivity.
+Eating very spicy or very hot foods can burn your tongue, which may cause red spots to appear, along with mild swelling, soreness, and increased sensitivity.

 4. Food

-Frequent or excessive consumption of coffee and tea, for example, can lead to the appearance of dark spots on the tongue.
-These spots on the tongue are not a sign of any serious health condition.
+Frequent or excessive consumption of coffee and tea, for example, can cause dark spots to form on the tongue.
+These spots are not usually a sign of a serious health problem.

-What to do: In these cases, improving overall oral hygiene habits help the dark spots to fade easily.
+What to do: In these cases, improving overall oral hygiene habits can help the dark spots fade more easily.

-The presence of excess fungi and bacteria in the mouth can also cause the appearance of white or darkened spots on the tongue.
-This usually happens when the immune system is weakened, or due to lack of oral hygiene.
+When fungi and bacteria grow excessively in the mouth, they can cause white or dark spots to appear on the tongue.
+This often occurs when the immune system is weakened or when oral hygiene is poor.

-What to do: In these cases, you are advised to ramp-up mouth and tongue brushing to avoid the accumulation of food debris in the mouth, as this can promote fungal or bacterial growth.
-You should brush your teeth at least twice a day, use dental floss and use a specific dentist-prescribed mouthwash.
+What to do: In this situation, increase how thoroughly and frequently you clean your mouth and tongue to prevent food debris from building up, as this can fuel fungal and bacterial growth.
+Brush your teeth at least twice a day, floss daily, and use a dentist-prescribed mouthwash.

 6. Tongue cancer